dustingetz/dustingetz.github.io/pages/I'm Dustin Getz, digital citizen.md

-alias:: Dustin Getz

-- I'm an independent software researcher, funded by consulting, with 20 years experience in commercial UI development across all platforms from web to VR.
-My research interest is in the computational structure of user interfaces.
+- I'm an independent software researcher, turned entrepreneur.
+- 20 years experience in UI development across all platforms from web to VR
+- My research interest is in the computational structure of user interfaces.
-- ## Contact
+- ### Contact
 	- https://twitter.com/dustingetz (private messages welcome!)
-- ## Bio
+- ### Bio
 	- I am the founder of Hyperfiddle, a "UI Notebook" for programmers.
 	- At Hyperfiddle we develop [[Photon]], a full stack Clojure/Script dialect for UI that abstracts over the frontend/backend network separation, with managed client/server datasync built into the language runtime itself.
 	- My long-term mission is to help people collaborate at scale with the structure and bandwidth of software.
 The first step in this is to tame runaway complexity in today’s information systems.
 	- Giving back: I participate in Lindsay T the Lady Engineer's weekly program for female pre-seed founders.
-- ## Essays
+- ### Essays
 	- [[What is the job you that need developers for?
 (2022)]]
 	- [[Low-code is boilerplate automation, not abstraction (2022)]]
 	- [[Four problems preventing visual flowchart programming from expressing web applications (2022)]]
 	- [[What is the business value of strong composition?
 (2022)]]
 	- [[Aphorisms for Product Management (2021)]]
-- ## Quotes I love
+- ### Quotes I love
 	- [[On Big Startup Ideas (2017)]]
 	- [[You can’t find secrets without looking for them]]
 	- [[The Curse of Development]]